naschidaniel/fly-tirol/content_flytirol/fortbildung/thermikkurs__en.md

 description: Like birds, paragliders can use thermals to significantly extend the flying experience.
 With our thermal flight offering, you will be accompanied by one of our well-trained instructors who will provide important information and tips via radio during the flight.
 location: Westendorf
 image: /media/advanced-training/thermal-flying-course.jpg
-theory: Practical Theory
+theorie: Practical Theory
-practice: 15 high-altitude flights
+praxis: 15 high-altitude flights
 order: 4
 ---